 Occupational Therapy Assistant AAS

 If you have a passion for helping people, for restoring dignity and helping to rebuild lives, then a career in occupational therapy may be for you.
 Occupational therapy assistants (OTAs) help people with many concerns, including developmental disabilities, low vision, traumatic brain injury, autism spectrum disorder, physical dysfunction, and the effects of aging.
+At Maria College, our OTA program is designed to turn your passion for helping people into a career.
+Contact our admissions office to learn more about our courses or to schedule a visit at our beautiful historic campus in Albany, NY.

 Maria’s Mission for Occupational Therapy Majors